So many great reasons to visit Australia right now. What to see and do in 2020.

 Brisbane will host a spectacular performance of Wagner’s Ring Cycle epic operatic experience (10 November – 5 December 2020); and we will farewell 2020 with one of the biggest parties on the planet - the spectacular Sydney New Year’s Eve fireworks display !

 All this and so much more to see and do Down Under in 2020.
-Contact your Southern Crossings Travel Designer for further inspiration and to start planning an Australian adventure today.
+Contact your Southern Crossings Travel Designer for more great reasons to visit Australia and to start planning an Australian adventure today.

 Or read on to find out how you can realise all of your New Year's resolutions with a tailor made vacation in Australia this year.